masoudmodabber/commons-protocol/docs/domain.md

 * Under different conditions.
 * When supply or demand changes.

-The protocol should not enforce uniform pricing.
+No Commons is expected to have identical prices.

+Differences between Commons are a natural consequence of free markets.

 The unit used to express value is an accounting unit within a Commons.

 It is not intended to behave as transferable money.

-The name and presentation of this unit remain unresolved.
+The name and presentation of this accounting unit remain unresolved.

 # Local Market

-Each Commons contains its own local market.
+Every Commons contains its own local market.

-A local market emerges from:
+A local market emerges naturally from the voluntary interactions of its Participants.

+It is shaped by:

 * Requests.
 * Offers.